fossi-foundation/wishbone/src/b3/source/04_registered.rst

 PERMISSION 4.45
-  When the MASTER signals an incrementing burst, the SLAVE MAY assert the termination sig- nal for the next cycle as soon as the current cycle terminates.
+  When the MASTER signals an incrementing burst, the SLAVE MAY assert the termination signal for the next cycle as soon as the current cycle terminates.

 Figure 4-8 shows a 4-beat wrapped INCREMENTING BURST read cycle.
-A total of four trans- fers are shown.
+A total of four transfers are shown.
 The protocol for this cycle works as follows:

 CLOCK EDGE 0: